alxojy/AWS-SAA-C02/compute/README.md

 #### Does NLB support TLS termination?
 Yes.
 SSL certificate must be installed on the NLB.
 The NLB uses this certificate to terminate the connection & decrypt requests from clients before sending them to the targets

+### Gateway Load Balancer
+#### When to use a Gateway LB compared to NLB or ALB?
+- When deploying inline virtual appliances where network traffic is not destined for the Gateway LB itself
+- Gateway LB passes all layer 3 traffic through 3rd party appliances, and is invisible to the source & destination of the traffic
+- Provides both layer 3 gateway & layer 4 load balancing capabilities
+- Does not perform TLD termination or encryption/decryption

+### Classic Load Balancer
+- Supports load balancing for EC2 instances
+- Supports load balancing for HTTP, HTTPS, SSL, TCP
+- A security group can be configured for the frontend of the CLB
+- Supports SSL termination